oasisprotocol/old-docs/src/operators/maintenance/handling-network-upgrades.md

 Before restarting your node you should wipe tendermint state.
 The process for this is described [here](./wiping-node-state.md#state-wipe-and-keep-node-identity).

+## Upgrading Oasis Core

+Before starting your node again, make sure you upgrade your `oasis-node` binary to the current version specified in the [Current Testnet Parameters].

 ## Restarting the Node